kangelamw/Ang-SQL-Project/cleaning_qa/cleaning_problem_2.md

 # PROBLEM 02
 Some values in the revenue table is empty, but I saw that there are no null values in the unit_price table.
-I've also observed that units_sold is greater than 1, indicating that there was a sale.
+I've also observed that units_sold is greater than 0, indicating that there was a sale.

 ## Solution

-I created a materialized view of table containing a list of all the unique_fullvisitorids to have ever appeared in our system.
+I created a materialized view of table containing a list of all the `unique_fullvisitorids` to have ever appeared in our system.

 This table shows the full visitor id, sale date, number of units sold, unit price and revenue.

 >If revenue is null, it calculates `units_sold * unit_price`.
-I used `COALESCE` and the `dividebymil` UDF to divide the relevant numbers by 1M and round to to decimal places.
+I used `COALESCE` and the `dividebymil` UDF to divide the relevant numbers by 1M and round to 2 decimal places.

-This view utilizes the [`UDF: dividebymil(num)`](./tools_etc/udf_dividebymil.md) to provide proper pricing.
+This view utilizes the [`UDF: dividebymil(num)`](../tools_etc/udf_dividebymil.md) to provide proper pricing.

 ### Query
 ```sql